structuredlane/hello.world/README.md

 # hello.world
-CIS 4100 - Phillip Thomas - Hello World
+CIS 4100 - Phillip Thomas - Hello World: GitHub Guides

+This is a basic HelloWorld tutorial from GitHub Guides